dave111111111/CPU_AI_Telegram/README.md

 ### Prerequisites

 Before you begin, make sure you have Python 3.x and is suggested 3.10 installed on your system.
 You will also need to install the required Python packages.
-To install them, run the following command: `pip install -r requirements.txt`
+To install them, run the following command: `pip install -r requirements.txt`.

 ### Running the Chatbot

-To start the chatbot, use the following command: `python chatbot.py`
+To start the chatbot, use the following command `python chatbot.py`.

 ## 💡 Functionalities